Healthcare professionals

 COPLA® has entered the first in-human clinical trial phase

-The pilot clinical trial to evaluate the preliminary safety and performance of COPLA® in the treatment of cartilage defects is a first-in-human clinical, open label, non-randomized, prospective investigation to assess the initial safety and performance of the COPLA® cartilage implant.
-In the investigation, patients will receive the COPLA® device during normal clinical practice for cartilage repair surgery with bone marrow stimulation.
-The intended purpose of COPLA® is to treat symptomatic full-thickness chondral and osteochondral lesions in the knee joint with a biodegradable polymer scaffold that allows for immediate weight-bearing after surgery.
-The intended clinical benefit of using COPLA® is to enable cartilage lesions in the knee joints to heal and to allow immediate full weight-bearing and a recovery back to pain-free activity after surgery.
+The pilot clinical trial to evaluate the preliminary safety and performance of COPLA® in the treatment of cartilage defects is a first-in-human clinical, open label, non-randomized, prospective investigation.
+In the trial, patients receive the COPLA® device during normal clinical practice for cartilage repair surgery with bone marrow stimulation.
+The intended purpose of COPLA® is to treat symptomatic full-thickness chondral and osteochondral lesions in the knee joint with a porous biodegradable implant that enables new tissue formation to the lesion site.
+Immediate weight-bearing of the operated leg is allowed after COPLA® surgery.
+The intended clinical benefit of COPLA® to the patient is to allow full immediate weight-bearing of the operated leg after the knee cartilage repair surgery, resulting in early rehabilitation and recovery to their normal activity after the surgery.

 The primary objective of the investigation is to confirm that the COPLA® device is safe for humans.
 The secondary objectives relate to the performance of the device.
-The focus points of the secondary objectives will be the facilitation of mobility and non-restricted full weight-bearing of the operated leg as well as the identification of repair tissue growth at the lesion site.
+The focus points of the secondary objectives are the facilitation of mobility and non-restricted full weight-bearing of the operated leg as well as the identification of repair tissue growth at the lesion site.

 COPLA® is an investigational device and is not yet approved for commercial use in any country.
 The described design properties and intended purpose are subject to further validation.